Chili Open! Blood Sugar Discs Magik!

 8 of 8 people found this review helpful.

 The tournament is very much worth a trip.
 Very nice layout of the course, and always something special for the finals, this year we played 9 Safari holes all around the park with a hole going over the lake.

-Course is NOT taken care off.
-The city only cuts the grass twice in the year, once in autumn ( september-ish ) and once in spring ( march-ish ).
+Cons: The city only cuts the grass twice in the year, once in autumn ( september-ish ) and once in spring ( march-ish ).
 If you come more than a month after that ( in summer that is ) then you will find knee to hip deep grass all over the course, and discs WILL be lost.

 3 of 3 people found this review helpful.

 Nice, big park!